About Ijeruka

 Strengthening the power, relational dynamics and collective intelligence required for healthy group life and to achieve shared goals.

-Shaping the capacity to integrate historical consciousness, cultural wisdom, and future sense making in generative ways.
+Cultivating the capacity to audit cultural logics and integrate historical consciousness and future sense making in generative ways.

 Reach out to Ijeruka